OpenCHAMI/openchami.org/content/blog/ochami-magellan/index.md

 +++
-title = 'Magellan: Alternative Redfish Discovery for OpenCHAMI/CSM' date = 2023-10-28T09:27:54-04:00
-draft = false
-categories = ['Development', 'LANL', 'SC23']
+title = 'Magellan: Alternative Redfish Discovery for OpenCHAMI' date = 2023-10-28T09:27:54-04:00 draft = false categories = ['Development', 'LANL', 'SC23']
-summary = "As part of LANL's exploration of the CSM codebase, they found it necessary to augment the built-in discovery features of CSM with a new standalone command based on gofish and bmclib." include_toc = true contributors = ["David J. Allen (LANL)"]
+summary = "As part of LANL's exploration of the CSM codebase, they found it necessary to augment the built-in discovery features of CSM with a new standalone command based on gofish and bmclib." include_toc = true contributors = ["David J. Allen (LANL)"] description = "Magellan is a bmclib/gofish-based Redfish discovery tool for CSM/OpenCHAMI that scans, collects, and uploads inventory to SMD." slug = "ochami-magellan" lastmod = 2025-11-06T00:00:00+00:00 canonical = "/blog/ochami-magellan/" tags = ["Magellan", "Redfish", "Discovery", "OpenCHAMI"]
 +++

 # Magellan: A "bmclib"-based Discovery Tool